QubesOS/qubes-doc/configuration/multimedia.md

   Paste the content from the Qubes Clipboard into nano (Shift+Ctrl+V and then Paste) Save the file (Ctrl+O <Enter> Ctrl+X)

-Check the signature of the signing key (in the multimedia Template VM)
+Check the signature of the signing key (in the multimedia Template VM).
+Hint: depending on your installed version of GnuPG the command to show a public might slightly be different.
+See https://unix.stackexchange.com/questions/391344/gnupg-command-to-show-key-info-from-file for more information.
+If this command doesn't show a fingerprint choose one of the other commands mentioned in the above link.

 `gpg --with-fingerprint spotify.pubkey`